playauraai/Rhaegal-Pro/README.md

 - **Botnet Command & Control:** Distributed rootkit coordination

 **What This Reveals:**
-- Γ£à Network security researchers study this
+- ✅ Network security researchers study this
-- Γ£à APT groups use these techniques
+- ✅ APT groups use these techniques
-- Γ£à Incident response teams need this knowledge
+- ✅ Incident response teams need this knowledge
-- Γ£à Tier 5-6 researchers require this
+- ✅ Tier 5-6 researchers require this
-- Γ¥î This information is HIGHLY CLASSIFIED
+- ❌ This information is HIGHLY CLASSIFIED
-- Γ¥î Wormable exploits are worth $500k+
+- ❌ Wormable exploits are worth $500k+
-- Γ¥î Only elite network researchers know this
+- ❌ Only elite network researchers know this

-Γ¥ô **Want the complete network rootkit propagation guide with wormable exploit techniques and lateral movement chains?** ΓåÆ Purchase Full Report
+❓ **Want the complete network rootkit propagation guide with wormable exploit techniques and lateral movement chains?** → Purchase Full Report

 ---